 With exotic „pets“, wild animals, may it be a harmless wild rabbit or a dangerous king cobra – I’m all on your side.
 Those should never be kept in private households.
 A reticulated python is a king cobra is a tiger is a shark is a hippo.
 Something that should be reserved for zoos, research institutes, professionals and the like, species that should never be taken out of the wild for private purposes and carve out a miserable existence within a little apartment.
-Same goes for species like burmese pythons which might be rather calm in nature (exceptions prove the rule, mind you.
-I’ve seen your video of that super pissed burmese python – man, what a beast that one is!) but can be just as problematic due to their mere size.
+The same goes for species like Burmese pythons which might be rather calm in nature (exceptions prove the rule, mind you.
+I’ve seen your video of that super pissed Burmese python – man, what a beast that one is!) but can be just as problematic due to their mere size.

 With domesticated animals, though, you need to differ.
 Because yes – there actually are some snake species out there which can be seen as domesticated.
 Or more precisely: half-domesticated.
 Not like a cat or dog by all means, but comparable to a goldfish or hamster.
 Animals that have been bred and kept by humans for plenty of generations, that started to develop some differentiation in physiology and behaviour, acting „tame“ if handled and actually could have a hard time in the wild.
 Bred corn snakes are a prime example when it comes to domesticated snakes.
 And my snake happens to be such a corn snake.
-I would have never chose it over a wild one.
+I would have never chosen it over a wild one.
 Never.
-It also will be most likely the only kind snake that I ever keep since to me, keeping a domesticated snake is the only reasonable way to keep a snake overall – if you’re not a zoologist or professional researcher but a private person, that is.
+It also will be most likely the only kind of snake that I ever keep since to me, keeping a domesticated snake is the only reasonable way to keep a snake overall – if you’re not a zoologist or professional researcher but a private person, that is.

 As much as I am against keeping non-domesticated snakes as pets (which are the majority of most snake species out there, with the exception of said corn snake and some other species), I can’t say anything against keeping those half-domesticated ones.

-Because if you say one shouldn’t keep a (domesticated) snake in a tank with a water dish, you’d could stretch this argument to so many other animals.
+Because if you say one shouldn’t keep a (domesticated) snake in a tank with a water dish, you’d stretch this argument to so many other animals.
 Take hamsters, goldfish, siamese fighting fish, roosters – even rabbits or birds.
 Keeping parrots in a birdcage, no matter how big it is, would have to be seen just as cruel.
 And it sure is cruel for actual wild animals.
-It’s a slight different thing with domesticated animals, who are used to human company, even adapted to it and never experienced the „real wild“ to begin with.
+It’s a slightly different thing with domesticated animals, who are used to human company, even adapted to it and never experienced the „real wild“ to begin with.
 I’d never catch a wild rabbit to keep it for the reasons above but there are domesticated rabbits.
 I’d never look for a wolf, why should I?
 We have dogs.
 And if I’m interested in keeping snakes, I stay far away from King Cobras.
 Because there are domesticated ones like corn snakes.

 I’m sorry for the comment getting so long (it almost became quite the essay itself) but I hope I could at least give an interesting read.
 As said before, I highly enjoy the herp work you do (all the more since it is about Thailand’s snakes – because, well – it just feels home).